ItzLarz/NOSApp/README.md

 # NOSApp

-A script that takes links of articles from the NOS (Dutch news site) Twitter account, validates it's an https://nos.nl link and scrapes the webpage for the important information in the article (headers and paragraphs).
-Maybe I'll add support for pictures/videos in the future.
+A script that fetches articles from the NOS (Dutch news site) RSS Feed.
+Support for images not included (yet).\

-After that it sends it to the (custom) NOS app running on my Smartwatch (Samsung Gear S3).\
 \
-Motivation: The official NOS Smartwatch app sucks major ass.\
+The script runs on a (custom) NOS app for Tizen Wearables, such as the Samsung Gear S3.\
 \
-Progress:\
-Webscraper: Done.\
-App: In development (Tizen Web Application)
+Motivation: The official NOS Smartwatch app sucked and is defunct now.\